opsi-org/python-opsi/README.md

 ### Installing on Ubuntu

 Installing the depedencies via apt-get:
-``apt-get install lsb-release python-twisted-web python-twisted-conch python-magic python-crypto python-ldap python-newt python-pam python-openssl python-mysqldb python-sqlalchemy iproute duplicity python-m2crypto lshw python-dev python-ldaptor``
+``apt-get install lsb-release python-twisted-web python-twisted-conch python-magic python-crypto  python-newt python-pam python-openssl python-mysqldb python-sqlalchemy iproute duplicity python-m2crypto lshw python-dev``

 For installing further depedencies on your system we also recommend to